The growing global problem of illegal logging

 Effects of illegal logging

 Illegal deforestation negatively affects economic sectors, including government resources, responsible logging companies, and indigenous communities.
 Unscrupulous loggers who operate illegally avoid paying taxes and permit fees, depriving government agencies of much-needed revenues.
 This costs governments around the world 5 billion USD every year.
 Similarly, responsible timber companies lose market demand and suffer from price pressure because illegal timber costs less to produce.
-The trade in illegally harvested timber is estimated by Interpol to be worth USD 51-152 billion per year.
+The trade-in illegally harvested timber is estimated by Interpol to be worth USD 51-152 billion annually.